Slacanch/PhD_Thesis/README.md

 # README #

-### Thesis Repo ###
+In this repo i keep the latex code for my PhD thesis on the genomewide analysis of roadblock termination.

-This is the repo for my thesis writing. it contains everything it needs to compile, except packages. maybe i'll make a list of things here someday.
+Everything needed to compile is included, except packages.